jeffstieler/atlas-help/vagrant/shares/custom-domains.html.md

 ---
 title: "How to Set-up Custom Share Domains"
 ---
 # How to Set-up Custom Share Domains

-*Heads up!
-You'll need to be on the Pro or Organization plan to use this feature.*

 ## Steps

-1. Add the domain you want to use and have administrative control over, like `myvagrantshare.example.com`, to your share settings for either your [personal](/account/share) upgraded account or one of your [organizations](/organizations)
+1. Add the domain you want to use and have administrative control over, like `myvagrantshare.example.com`, to the "Configuration" tab or your organization settings
 2. Create a DNS CNAME record for the domain with a leading asterisk, e.g `*.myvagrantshare.example.com` pointing to `share.vagrantcloud.com` (note the leading asterisk)
 3. Optionally, set the domain as your default by clicking "set default".
 This is a personal account setting and doesn't affect other users in your organization